ThoughtWorksInc/stonecutter/README.md

 ## Deployment

+#### Deploying the application using docker

+You can deploy the application using Docker.
+To do so, use the following commands.

+First, you need to start a mongo container.

+    docker run —name mongo mongo

+Once that is done, navigate to the Stonecutter directory and run the following

+    docker build -t stonecutter .

+To run the application you'll need a few configuration files, notably a clients.yml file and an rsa-keypair.json, plus a stonecutter.env file.

+To generate the public-prvate keypair, see below.
+Save the second key in your stonecutter/config directory.

+Finally, run this command, replacing <config file path> with the directory storing your config files, and <env file path> with the path to wherever your environment variable file is stored

+    docker run -v <config file path>:/var/config --env-file=<env file path> -p 5000:5000 --link mongo:mongo --name stonecutter stonecutter

+The path for your env file may be relative, but the config file path must be absolute.
+This will likely produce a command looking like

+    docker run -v Users/<you>/stonecutter/config:/var/config --env-file=./config/stonecutter.env -p 5000:5000 --link mongo:mongo --name stonecutter stonecutter

+To access the application you must add a reverse proxy that redirects to it, adding the following to the headers

+    "X-Real-IP: <proxy ip>"
+    "X-Forwarded-For: <proxy ip>"
+    "X-Forwarded-Proto: https"

+You can check the app is running using the following command, which should return some raw html.

+    curl -v --header "X-Real-IP: 192.168.0.1" -H "X-Forwarded-For: 192.168.0.1" -H "X-Forwarded-Proto: https" <docker ip address>:5000

 #### Adding public-private keypair for OpenID Connect

 To generate a public-private keypair in Json Web-key (JWK) format, enter the following at the command line: